previouslysahil/SML/README.md

 Machine Learning package currenlty in development.
 I'm a student and still learning so there maybe be bugs here an there as I update this package!

+Note: It is STRONGLY recommended to use the RELEASE BUILD CONFIG whenever running code using this package to optimize performance.

 Copyright (c) 2021 Sahil Srivastava

 Permission is hereby granted, free of charge, to any person obtaining a copy